objectbox/objectbox-java-generator/README.md

 - `objectbox-generator` provides a source code generator used by the annotation processor,
 - `objectbox-code-modifier` provides model file ("IdSync") generation used by the annotation processor.

-All are published as artifacts to Bintray (see `gradle` folder).
+All are published as Maven artifacts (see `gradle` folder).
 See the company Wiki for the release process. https://objectbox.atlassian.net/l/c/MnRArbzL